mrFlick72/kubernetesClusterWithVagrant/README.md

 # Vagrant Setup

-In order to custumize your k88 cluster edit the Vagrantfile to add or remove nodes as you wish.
-After that run this comand to ask to Vagrant to provision your vagrant machine and run the k8s_init playbook in order to run the final step to configure your cluster
+In order to custumize your k8s cluster edit the Vagrantfile to add or remove nodes as you wish.
+After that run this comand to ask to Vagrant to provision your vagrant machine and run the k8s_init playbook in order to run the final step to configure your cluster.
+The command is below:

+```
+vagrant up && ansible-playbook -i inventory k8s_init.yml
+```

 ### tips
 In case of network clash, don't worry you can change from vagrant all the needed.
 Right now pay attention to edit accordingly the Ansible inventory file in the repo

-```
-vagrant up && ansible-playbook -i inventory k8s_init.yml
-```
+# Sample Applications
 If you are interested to test the environment you can choose a simple app like below:

 ``` bash